 Treatments performed with composite cover several types of treatments.
 Both treatments of cavities and cosmetic treatments are sometimes performed with composite.
 Cavities (caries) are undermining of dental tissue which occurs when bacteria on the teeth over time affect the teeth by acidification.
-Development of bacteria on the teeth occurs from insufficient oral hygiene but the individual composition of bacteria (bacterial flora), saliva and other hereditable conditions may also have an impact on the risk of developing caries.
+The development of bacteria on the teeth occurs from insufficient oral hygiene but the individual composition of bacteria, saliva and other hereditable conditions may also have an impact on the risk of developing caries.

 Treatment of tooth cavities